DjoserGenomics/djosergenomics.github.io/_posts/2025-08-06-Scroll-2-Hesy-Ras-Diagnostics.md

 It shows the quality scores (Phred scores) across each base position in your reads.

-- Good: Median scores stay **above 28–30** across the whole read length.
+- Great: Median scores stay **above 28** across the whole read length.
 - Watch out: If the quality **drops significantly at the end**, where we may consider **trimming**.

 ---